 Whether you call them chickpeas or garbanzo beans, there’s no denying these hearty beans are a nutritional powerhouse.
-They’re packed with protein and fiber, as well as things like folate and iron.
+They’re packed with protein and fiber, as well as vitamins and minerals like folate and iron.
 To me, they’re one of the easiest ways to make a meatless meal feel, well, meaty.
-So I always keep at least a couple of cans at the ready in my pantry.
-It doesn’t take much to turn them into a salad, soup, pasta, or another satisfying meal.
-Here are 10 recipes that prove just how versatile a can of chickpeas really is:

 Adding chickpeas to your favorite pasta recipe is an easy way to give it a feel-good protein boost.
 Here, briny olives give the whole dish a punch of flavor.

-Roasting the chickpeas alongside the cauliflower for these tacos helps them get so nice and crunchy, they’ll easily be the best part of these vegetarian tacos.
+Roasting the chickpeas right alongside the cauliflower helps them get so nice and crunchy, they’ll easily be the best part of these vegetarian tacos.

-If you’d like to ensure this stew is vegan, it’s easy enough to do so by leaving off the Parmesan garnish.
+If you’d like to make this stew vegan, just leave off the Parmesan garnish.
 You can also try using other leafy greens like spinach and Swiss chard in place of the kale.

-While these veggie burgers are perfect tucked inside a bun, they’re also great served fritter-style on their own with salsa or guacamole for dipping or can be crumbled on top of salads.
+While these veggie burgers are perfect tucked inside a bun, they’re also great served fritter-style with salsa or guacamole for dipping.
+Or try crumbling them on top of salads.